 Major celebrities want to be interviewed by people with a track record of interviewing public figures.
-So if you’re interested in this niche, look for ways to get started.
+So if you’re interested in this niche, and how to become a freelance writer interviewing celebrities, look for ways to get started.

 Every town has local celebrities — the former Olympian or TV star from the ’60s who retired there.
 Find them.

 Tip: It’s common these days for big celebrities to do group phone interviews, where hundreds of reporters might be on the line, taking turns asking questions.

 Don’t turn these offers down — go, listen, learn what the big outlets ask, and see if you can get in a question.
 Sure, it’s not an exclusive, but it’s a start at interacting with celebs.

 Do this.
 Build up your celebrity-interview track record, so you can show clips that confirm you’re accurate and know how to get lively quotes from busy people.

 2. Work your connections

 Never assume you know no one who could give you an introduction to a celebrity.
 The way we’re all connected online these days, it’s six degrees of Kevin Bacon out there.